TheRealDax/multi-api/README.md

-Return a part of the string in the middle specified by start and end points Convert a date and time to the Unix formatted timestamp Convert a number to it's currency formatted equivalent
+Return a part of the string in the middle specified by start and end points Convert a date and time to the Unix formatted timestamp Convert a number to it's currency formatted equivalent Convert a number from long to short or short to long (eg: 1000 > 1k OR 1k > 1000)

 ## API Reference